Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 What is a B2B Marketplace?

 Like their B2C (business-to-consumer) counterpart, B2B marketplace platforms allow sellers to reach a wider audience and expand beyond their traditional footprint.
-A B2C marketplace like Amazon hosts retailers who sell to end-consumers, but B2B online marketplace sellers can be distributors, retailers, brands, or manufacturers selling to other businesses by units or in bulk, using a B2B wholesale marketplace.
+A B2C marketplace like Amazon hosts retailers who sell to end-consumers, but B2B online marketplace end-users can be distributors, retailers, brands, exporters, or manufacturers selling to other businesses by units or in bulk, using a B2B wholesale marketplace.

-B2B marketplaces can be global, offering a wide variety of products (Amazon Business); vertical, offering many of the same types of products (SupplyCore); or horizontal, offering different products but with similar characteristics (e.g. used goods, like thredUp).
+B2B marketplaces for enterprises can be global, offering a wide variety of products (Amazon Business); vertical, offering many of the same types of products (SupplyCore); or horizontal, offering different products but with similar characteristics (e.g. used goods, like thredUp).

-A common type of online B2B marketplace is a one-to-many marketplace.
+A common type of online marketplace is a one-to-many marketplace.
 Supplier-oriented marketplaces have many buyers but few sellers.
 An example is a corporation managing quotations or proposals from a large pool of buyers.
 Buyer-oriented marketplaces have many sellers and a single buyer like a government or a school board.
 A wholesale B2B marketplace provides an opportunity to sell and buy products in bulk.
 Global marketplaces target customers around the world, while local marketplaces are confined to a certain area.

 Business Benefits of a Multi-Vendor B2B Marketplace Platform